AutodeskGames/stingray-docs/source/interactive_release_notes/release_notes/readme_1.6.md

 -	We've added [several new nodes](../../flow_ref/cat_Entity.html) that you can use to spawn entities dynamically in the level, to set and retrieve data in your entities' components, and to respond to entities being spawned and unspawned.

 -	You can use the new Flow component to assign a Flow graph to an entity.
 You can use these Flow components to set up reusable behaviors for your entities, much like the way that each type of unit has its own Unit Flow.
-See ~{ Set up an entity's behavior using Flow or Lua }~.
+See [Set up an entity's behavior using Flow or Lua](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=set-up-an-entity's-behavior-using-flow-or-lua).

 ### Stingray file extension

 Stingray projects now use the unique file extension *.stingray_project*, making it easy to find and open projects.
 Double-click the *.stingray_project* file to open the project in the Editor.
-Updated Help topics include: ~{ Open an existing project }~ and ~{ About the project structure }~.
+Updated Help topics include: [Open an existing project](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=open-an-existing-project) and [About the project structure](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=about-the-project-structure).

 ### Removed restrictions on periods in file and folder names